Leading-edge solutions for a longer life with heart valve disease

 To avoid further complications with this disease, your doctor might recommend one of the following treatments we specialize in:

 - Heart valve replacement – This surgery is performed when the damage caused from heart valve disease is advanced.
 Your surgeon will remove the damaged valve and replace it with a man-made or biological valve.

 - Heart valve repair – Depending on your condition, your surgeon will separate closed valve flaps, remove tissue so the valve can close tighter or add tissue to patch holes or tears to increase the valve’s support.
 Balloon valvuloplasty and cardiac catheterization are two common methods we use to repair heart valves.

-To learn more about our heart valve disease services or to schedule an appointment with one of our cardiovascular experts, contact the Novant Health location nearest you.
+To learn more about our heart valve disease services or to make an appointment with one of our cardiovascular experts, contact the Novant Health location nearest you.